-As a crown prince who has been living in the fancy royal palace in Beijing since he was born, Zhu Qizhen wanted to be a monarch with outstanding military achievements, like his ancestors Emperor Zhu Yuanzhang, Zhu Di, and his own father Zhu Zhanji.
+As a crown prince who has been living in the fancy royal palace in Beijing since he was born, Zhu Qizhen wanted to be a monarch with outstanding military achievements, like his ancestors Emperor Zhu Yuanzhang, Zhu Di, and his father Zhu Zhanji.

-This army, which was also the main crack force of Ming Empire, had the best generals at that time and many smart officials in service.
+This army, which was also the main crack force of the Ming Empire, had the best generals at that time and many smart officials in service.
 However, Zhengtong Emperor Zhu Qizhen never listened to their suggestions.

-In the end, tens of thousands of first class soldiers, led by Zhengtong Emperor Zhu Qizhen and eunuch Wang Zhen’s ridiculous orders, kept marching without any explicate plans nor a proper direction.
+In the end, tens of thousands of first-class soldiers, led by Zhengtong Emperor Zhu Qizhen and eunuch Wang Zhen’s ridiculous orders, kept marching without any explicate plans nor a proper direction.

 This caused severe supply problems that made those soldiers had to keep marching with insufficient food and water.

 When they were extremely hungry and exhausted, they encountered the well prepared nomadic cavalry army’s large-scale slaughter.